Islam and blasphemy: Asia Bibi blasphemy case

 The Asia Bibi blasphemy case involved a Pakistani Christian woman, Aasiya Noreen (born c.
 1971; better known as Asia Bibi convicted of blasphemy by a Pakistani court, receiving a sentence of death by hanging in 2010.
 In June 2009, Noreen was involved in an argument with a group of Muslim women with whom she had been harvesting berries after the other women grew angry with her for drinking the same water as them.
-She was subsequently accused of insulting the Islamic Prophet Muhammad, a charge she denies, and was arrested and imprisoned.
+She was subsequently accused of insulting the Islamic Prophet Muhammad, a charge she denied, and was arrested and imprisoned.
 In November 2010, a Sheikhupura judge sentenced her to death.
-If executed, Noreen would be the first woman in Pakistan to be lawfully killed for blasphemy.
+If executed, Noreen would have been the first woman in Pakistan to be lawfully killed for blasphemy.

-The verdict, which was reached in a district court and would need to be upheld by a superior court, has received worldwide attention.
+The verdict, which was reached in a district court and needed to be upheld by a superior court, received worldwide attention.
 Various petitions, including one that received 400,000 signatures, were organized to protest Noreen's imprisonment, and Pope Benedict XVI publicly called for the charges against her to be dismissed.
 She received less sympathy from her neighbors and Islamic religious leaders in the country, some of whom adamantly called for her to be executed.
 Christian minorities minister Shahbaz Bhatti and Muslim politician Salmaan Taseer were both assassinated for advocating on her behalf and opposing the blasphemy laws.
 Noreen's family went into hiding after receiving death threats, some of which threatened to kill Asia if released from prison.

 Governor Salmaan Taseer and Pakistan's Minority Affairs Minister Shahbaz Bhatti both publicly supported Noreen, with the latter saying, "I will go to every knock for justice on her behalf and I will take all steps for her protection."
 She also received support from Pakistani political scientist Rasul Baksh Rais and local priest Samson Dilawar.
 The imprisonment of Noreen left Christians and other minorities in Pakistan feeling vulnerable, and liberal Muslims were also unnerved by her sentencing.

 Minority Affairs Minister Shahbaz Bhatti said that he was first threatened with death in June 2010 when he was told that he would be beheaded if he attempted to change the blasphemy laws.
 In response, he told reporters that he was "committed to the principle of justice for the people of Pakistan" and willing to die fighting for Noreen's release.
 On 2 March 2011, Bhatti was shot dead by gunmen who ambushed his car near his residence in Islamabad, presumably because of his position on the blasphemy laws.
 He had been the only Christian member of Pakistan's cabinet.